Sarah-LB/my-first-project/README.md

 -   text in footer and header wrapping - needed to stop it.
 -   needed hero image with transparent background or looked too blocky
 -   TRYING TO IMPLEMENT STICKY NAVBAR!!
+-   moved navbar out of header to make it sticky.  but then hvr-grow not working on menu items!

 ## Deployment